CMS Key Management Handbook

 - It aids in the determination of when the compromise could have occurred and what individuals could have been involved.

-- It tends to protect against compromise, because individuals with access to the key know that their access to the key is known.
+- It discourages improper use, because individuals with access to the key know that their access to the key is known.

-- The security/privacy plan and the procedures that are developed to support the plan should be periodically audited to ensure that they continue to support the Key Management Policy in NIST SP 800-57.
+- Review the security/privacy plan and the supporting procedures to ensure that they continue to support the Key Management Policy in NIST SP 800-57[13].

-- The protective mechanisms employed should be periodically reassessed with respect to the level of security that they provide and are expected to provide in the future, and that the mechanisms correctly and effectively support the appropriate policies.
+- Periodically assess the protective mechanisms employed with respect to the level of security that they provide and are expected to provide in the future.
+Do the mechanisms correctly and effectively support the appropriate policies?

 New technology developments and attacks should be taken into consideration.
 On a more frequent basis, the actions of the humans that use, operate, and maintain the system should be reviewed to verify that the humans continue to follow established security/privacy procedures.